 Experts undecided on how to tackle Thailand’s gambling problem

-The Thai junta and the Thai government has made it a priority to root out illegal gambling but even in 2013 the Royal Thai Police reported nearly 4,000 arrests in relation to the activity and many observers at that time believed that the gambling laws in Thailand were either out of date or ineffective.
-The Thai government proposed new gambling legislation in 2011 but many expert commentators believe that what is needed is a range of measures to tackle gambling in the modern world and increasingly on the internet.
+The Thai junta and the Thai government have made it a priority to root out illegal gambling but even in 2013, the Royal Thai Police reported nearly 4,000 arrests in relation to the activity and many observers at that time believed that the gambling laws in Thailand were either out of date or ineffective.